-Just a couple years ago it would have been a highly time-consuming and expensive process to create such an intricate cut-out design, but thanks to a recently developed Highcon machine the printing and finishing techniques did not stand in the way of Peter Dahmen’s creative vision.
+Just a couple years ago it would have been a highly time-consuming and expensive process to create such an intricate cut-out design.
+Thanks to a recently developed Highcon machine, the printing and finishing techniques did not stand in the way of Peter Dahmen’s creative vision.
 Quite the opposite, the Highcon Euclid II digital cutting and creasing machine was key to making the Snowflake into what it is.

 We asked Yaron Eshel, application specialist at Highcon, to give us the lowdown of the production of the Snowflake greeting card.